Why Is My Ear Piercing Bleeding After 6 Weeks? | Healing Clues Uncovered

 Can Allergic Reactions Cause Bleeding in an Ear Piercing After 6 Weeks?

-Metal allergies, especially to nickel, can inflame the piercing site even months later.
+Metal allergies, especially to nickel, can inflame the piercing site even weeks or months later.
 This allergic reaction irritates the skin and capillaries beneath it, causing redness, itching, swelling, and sometimes oozing or bleeding around the piercing.

 When Should I Seek Medical Help for Bleeding Ear Piercing After 6 Weeks?